BeauJoh/thesis/source/09-chapter-1-introduction.md

 The tool can be used in diversity analysis -- which is essential when assembling benchmark suites and justifying the inclusion of an application.
 Furthermore, these metrics are used for creating the prediction model to evaluate the performance of OpenCL kernels on different hardware devices and settings.
 Such a model is then applied as a prognosis tool to predict the performance of an application for any given platform without additional instrumentation.
-This prediction adds information that can be incorporated into existing HPC schedulers and has no run-time overhead -- codes are examined one time by the developer when instrumenting with AIWC and these, in turn, are embedded into the header of each kernel code to be evaluated by the scheduler at the time of scheduling.
+This prediction adds information that can be incorporated into existing HPC schedulers and has no run-time overhead -- codes are examined one time by the developer when instrumenting with AIWC and these, in turn, are embedded into the header of each kernel code to be evaluated by the predictive model at the time of scheduling.

 <!-- Roadmap -->